 With this in mind, the correct approach to potential competition and entry analysis more generally consists in putting more weight on Schumpeterian factors that keep nominal "monopolies" under competitive pressure.
 This has two consequences, one on market definition, the other on potential competition predictors.
-To start, because technological competition requires a longer time period to unfold than price competition, the boundaries of any market assessment must comprise all entrants with a potential entry path over a 4-year period (when applying the SSNIP test57).
-In assessing products and services that are likely to gain traction in the next few years, one must look beyond the traditional domain of substitutes and examine new services which might leverage complements or entirely new technologies.
+To start, because technological competition requires a longer time period to unfold than price competition, the boundaries of any market assessment must comprise all entrants with a potential entry path over a 4-year period (compared to the existing 5 percent 1-year threshold used to assess substitution in supply and demand).
 Market definition is no more than a tool, a method, and is not always a necessary step.
-As one court noted, "A market definition should 'recognize competition where, in fact, competition exists,' and should include all significant competition even though that competition differs in form or nature."58
+As one court noted, "A market definition should 'recognize competition where, in fact, competition exists,' and should include all significant competition even though that competition differs in form or nature."54